aradhyap21/Sapientia/README.md

-# 🌟 Sapientia Backend - Sentiment Analysis 🧠
+# 🌟 Sapientia FrontEnd - Sentiment Analysis 🧠

 This repository contains the backend logic for *Sapientia*, an AI-powered sentiment analysis platform that processes and interprets textual data.
 Developed and trained using Kaggle notebooks, the model enables advanced NLP capabilities for understanding user sentiment.